 Given a directed sparse network $G(V,E)$ with $N$ nodes and $M$ links.
 Obviously, we can have $M\ll \binom{N}{2}$.
 Before calculating the structural predictability of links, we can score every node pair $s_l$ in the original network with a given prediction method and rank them in increasing order.
 This sequence is denoted as $\{e_1,e_2,\cdots,e_{\mathcal{L}}\}$ satisfying that $s_1\le s_2\le \cdots \le s_{\mathcal{L}}$, where $1 \le l \le \mathcal{L}$ and $\mathcal{L}=\binom{N}{2}$.
 Generally, for any link prediction methods that are dependent on local topology, it will affect the scores of relatively a small number of node pairs, denoted as $\mathcal{O}{(N)}$, if we remove an arbitrary link $e_l$.
 Then, the resulting change in the normalized ranking number of $e_l$ in the sequence is

-As a consequence, the structural predictability of $e_l$ can be approximated as $l/\mathcal{L}$.
+That is to say, $P_l=\frac{l}{\mathcal{L}}$.
 This suggests that, based on the leave-one-out approach, the structural predictability depends entirely on the topology of the original network before removing any single link.
 Taking PA method as an example, the node pair connecting two hub nodes tends to have greater structural predictability, while the node pairs far from the central area tend to have lower predictability.
 A similar conclusion is also true for the CN method.
 The node pairs in the core area often have more common neighbors and also have stronger predictability, while the node pairs far away from the central area are just the opposite.
 Although the above statement is strictly applicable to link prediction methods based on local topology, we will extend it to link prediction based on global topology in subsequent experiments and find similar conclusions.